scuzzydude/asimov/asimov.md

 "I am serious.
 You still think you should let Drogo take over Paris?"

 Cut to next scene.
-Leonardo, McConaughey, Bruce Willis, Joe Jonas, and Robert De Niro are all geared up in body-armor holding assault rifles flying over Paris in a Blackhawk.
+Leonardo, McConaughey, Bruce Willis, Joe Jonas, and Robert De Niro are geared up in body-armor holding assault rifles flying over Paris in a Blackhawk.
 As they jump out of the Blackhawk, they scream in unison, "We'll never fly commercial!"

 ### The Stinger